canizalesJd/store_scraper/README.md

 You can use this URL to make requests to the API endpoints described below.

+Caveat: I'm using render's Free Tier for storing the API, this means that the API can take some time to load if iddle at the moment of the request

 ## Accessing the API

 ### Get all books: